Reptarsrage/looking-glass/README.md

 - [ ] Redesign app bar
 - [ ] Add more consistent "Loading", "Error", "No results" indicators
 - [ ] Add some fun art for the Not Found, Error boundary, ect. screens
+- [ ] Make filters a separate url so navigation works
+- [ ] Add bookmarks and/or favorites